 First, take note of the difference in meaning between phrases like “health care for all,” “access to affordable health care,” “pubic option,” “protecting the ACA,” or making incremental “steps toward” some kind of universal health care — compared to clear-cut support for Medicare for All.
 The substitute phrases always indicate a watered-down version of Medicare for All.

 Second, in the real deal, Medicare for All eliminates insurance companies from our health care system.
 Because health care is a human right, and need, its provision is incompatible with a free-market business model.
-For when it comes to buying health insurance, what choice does the consumer really have?
-Without it, you face much greater risk of disability and/or shorter lifespan.
+For, when it comes to buying health insurance, what choice does the consumer really have?
+Without it, you face great risk of disability and/or early death.
+The health insurance industry actually serves a captive market.
 Medicare for All ends this dilemma.

 Progressive Candidates 2020 Nationwide; a Multi-Page List

-Progressive presidential candidates are featured right here, on the hub page of my list.
-To see lists of the progressive candidates running for U.S. Senate or House of Representatives, as well as those running for state Senate or House seats, scroll to the state links below.
+Progressive presidential candidates are featured right here, on the hub page of the list.
+To see which progressive candidates are running for U.S. Senate or House of Representatives, as well as state Senate or House seats, scroll to the state links below.

 A brief platform summary lets you quickly see the full range of policies that a candidate supports.
 For more detail, click on a candidate’s name in order to link to his or her campaign website.

 This list is a living document.
 Check back often.
 Until the 2020 election takes place, it will be frequently updated.

 The following 2020 progressive candidates are running for the office of U.S. President.
 Their campaigns are divorced from corporate money, and they fully support Medicare for All.